 Why Accents in Advertising are Attractive, or Not

-Now that we’ve had a chance to dissect the differences, we’ll get back to focusing on why accents are generally appealing, as well as how their connotations can influence marketing and advertising (for better or worse).
+Now that we’ve dissected the differences, we’ll focus on why accents are generally appealing, and how their connotations can influence marketing and advertising (for better or worse).
 The following short video discusses a few different studies that speak to the effects of accents on trustworthiness and overall credibility.

 North American media is known for using an array of global accents in advertising content – even though the accents selected don’t match the accents of the target audience.
 For instance, a watch ad voiced by a British voice actor might air in Texas. (even though the study from Chicago referenced in the video above states that accents can hinder credibility sometimes).

 But how does the rest of the world use accents in marketing and advertising?
 Many studies have been conducted on this topic.